amazeeio/docs/local_docker_development/os_x_cachalot.md

 ### Checking the status

-Run `amazeeio-cachalot status` and `amazeeio-cachalot` will tell you how it fells right now and which ssh-keys it currently has in it's stomach:
+Run `amazeeio-cachalot status` and `amazeeio-cachalot` will tell you how it feels right now and which ssh-keys it currently has in it's stomach:

     $ amazeeio-cachalot status